List of For Better or For Worse characters: Supporting characters

 Elizabeth's roommate at Nipissing University in North Bay (near Johnston's current residence in Corbeil).
 The two have known each other since their middle school days and reunite during Elizabeth's first year at university, becoming close friends.
-A former rebel with a troubled home life, Candace studies psychology and plans to become a counsellor to troubled teens.
+A former rebel with a troubled home life, Candace studies psychology and plans to become a counsellor to troubled teenagers.
 In her biography on the official website, she finds a partner in her boyfriend Rudy.
 Both even plan to have a child together.